 I.2.a.4.
-Candidate Fee Remittance Form and Credentials fees may be made by US bank check (US funds) or by MasterCard, Visa or American Express (refer to D.2.i).
+On-line registration and payment of credentials fees by MasterCard, Visa or American Express (refer to D.2.i).

-Send all the above material to the ACVIM office so that it arrives no later than October 1 of the year preceding that in which the candidate wishes to take the specialty examination.
+Submit all the above material so that it is received no later than October 1 of the year preceding that in which the candidate wishes to take the specialty examination.
 The Small Animal Internal Medicine Credentials Committee will not review late or incomplete application packages.
 COD packages will not be accepted.
 It is the candidate's responsibility to see that these arrive no later than the October 1 deadline.
 Candidates should arrange for confirmation of delivery through certified mail return receipt or through tracked overnight mail services.